alexansaa/Hello_Microverse_Alex/README.md

 ### Usage

-To run the project, select the main file and press F5 if you are in Visual Studio Code.
+To run the project, push your changes to your cloned repository where you have installed the linters packages and look for the report that is given to you.
+It should be clear and sound.
+That is de sign that you can asl for a pull request.

 <!--
 Example command: